- Duration April to December.

 Day 7: Namrung to Sama Gaon (3, 530 meters / 11, 578 feet) : 6-7 hours.

-In the south of Namrung, one can see the Mt.
+To Namrung is an exciting place to be in and the morning is the most amazing time to experience the view of the Ganesh Himal and Siringi Hill.
+In the south of Namrung , one can see the Mt.
 Himal Chuli.
 The whole view is not to miss due to the peculiarity it carries.
 Further, following the trail you will be witnessing an amazing view of the Mt.
-Manaslu and other mountains like Himal Chuli and Peak 29 in the Shyala Village.
+Manaslu and other mountains like Himal Chuli and Peak 29 in the Shyala Village .
 There will be large glaciers to see and also and also other snow capped summits.
 You will have an overnight stay in the Sama Gaon village.

 Day 8: Sama Gaon – Pungyen Gompa – Sama Gaon : 6 – 7 hours.